deepjavalibrary/djl-serving/serving/docs/lmi_new/deployment_guide/README.md

 ## Components of LMI

 LMI containers bundle together a model server, LLM inference libraries, and inference handler code to deliver a batteries included LLM serving solution.
+The model server, inference libraries, and default inference handler code are brought together through a unified configuration that specifies your deployment setup.
 Brief overviews of the components relevant to LMI are presented below.

 ### Model Server